 Oompah at its best!
 Food and drink – food booths are ready to serve up sausage-on-a-stick, strudel, burgers, potato pancakes, Kraut and more.
 Over 50 varieties of domestic, German and Texas beer.
 Over 40 artisans – you won’t be able to resist the unique wares including handmade works of wood, pottery, clothing, glass, jewelry, gifts and art.
 Fun awaits in Kinderpark – for kids (of all ages) a hi-striker, duck pond, bungee jump, great games, slide and Sunshine the Clown.
 Take a memory home from the photo booth or with souvenirs.
 Live music on four different stages all weekend long.
-Come celebrate Oktoberfest!
+Come celebrate Oktoberfest in Fredericksburg!

 Friday 6 pm to midnight; Saturday 10 am to midnight; Sunday 11 am to 6 pm. $7 per person; $1 children 12 and under; under 6 free.
 Two-day passes $12; three-day passes $16.
 Gate opens at noon on Friday for advance ticket sales and information.

 At this time, we are completely booked for Oktoberfest.
 Cancellations can happen, so call us if you have problems finding a room.
 Also check with the Fredericksburg Visitors Center, they try to keep track of who has openings during these busy times.
 Their number is 888-997-3600.

 On the first Friday of every month, 9 art galleries keep their doors open late to show off the finest in regional, national & international art being displayed in a beautiful Texas Hill Country setting.
 Along with the art, each gallery serves local wines from Becker Vineyards, Torre di Pietra and others, and some offer live entertainment.
 For schedule of events, visit the First Friday Art Walk website.